l1g4v/cs43l22-embedded/README.md

 ## Development

 For embedded targets, configure your build environment accordingly.
 Check the [Embedded Book](https://docs.rust-embedded.org) for additional guidance.
+Or check the examples for the STM32F407G-DISC1 dev board.

+## Notes
+Not everything as been tested so alpha stage until I make sure everything works as expected.

 ## License